-In order to secure the building after hours the use of our facilities will be limited to groups, which benefit a large number of students.
+In order to secure the building after hours the use of the building will be limited to groups, which benefit a large number of students.
 A Central Bucks School District Facility Use Form must be completed and submitted to the principal and Facilities Office for approval.
 This form may be obtained from the school office.

-FIELD TRIPS - EDUCATIONAL
+FIELD TRIPS

 Children are taken on field trips to provide educational experiences available only outside the school.
-All field trips are under the supervision of the classroom teacher with assistance from teacher-selected parent chaperones.
-Classroom teachers may or may not rely on their Head Homeroom Parents to assist with trip planning and often use a lottery system to select among many willing field trip chaperones.
-Depending upon the nature of the trip, pupils may be responsible for paying a cost to attend a trip.
-If your child is in need of a monetary sponsorship to attend a trip, please contact the main office or Student Support Counselor.
+All field trips are under the supervision of the classroom teacher with assistance from teacher selected parent chaperones.
+All classroom teachers rely on their Head Homeroom Parents to assist with trip planning and often use a lottery system to select among many willing field trip chaperones.
+Depending upon the nature of the trip, pupils may be responsible for paying for the cost of these trips.

-If your child requires medication during a field trip (i.e.; food allergies, asthma, diabetes) parents should send medication to school in a clearly labeled Ziploc bag with child's name, name of medication, and instructions for use.
+If your child requires medication during a field trip (i.e.; food allergies, asthma, diabetes) parents should send medication to school in a clearly labeled Ziploc bag with child's name, name of medication and instructions for use.
 Teachers will hold all medications.